gladstoneai/POWERplay/README.md

 - [How agents often compete for power even if their goals are unrelated](https://www.alignmentforum.org/posts/cemhavELfHFHRaA7Q/misalignment-by-default-in-multi-agent-systems)
 - [How physical interactions between agents affect power-seeking](https://www.alignmentforum.org/posts/nisaAr7wMDiMLc2so/instrumental-convergence-scale-and-physical-interactions)

+POWERplay can scale to handle MDPs with thousands of states.
+This scalability has enabled us to [discover emergent competitive interactions](https://www.alignmentforum.org/posts/nisaAr7wMDiMLc2so/instrumental-convergence-scale-and-physical-interactions#3_3_2_The_no_overlap_rule_increases_misalignment_between_far_sighted_agents) between RL agents that only seem to arise in fairly complicated settings.

-In case you're wondering, the results we've seen so far seem to tentatively support the instrumental convergence thesis.
+In case you're wondering, the results we've seen so far seem to tentatively support the instrumental convergence thesis overall.
 But more research is needed before we can say anything conclusive.
-In fact, accelerating that research is the main reason we decided to open-source POWERplay.
+Accelerating this research is actually the main reason we've decided to open-source POWERplay.

 ### Where can I learn more?

 If you'd like to better understand the theory behind POWERplay, you can check out the definitions POWERplay uses to calculate instrumental value.
-[Here's the definition it uses](https://www.alignmentforum.org/posts/pGvM95EfNXwBzjNCJ/instrumental-convergence-in-single-agent-systems#2__Single_agent_POWER) in single-agent settings, and [here's the one it uses](https://www.alignmentforum.org/posts/cemhavELfHFHRaA7Q/misalignment-by-default-in-multi-agent-systems#2__Multi_agent_POWER__human_AI_scenario) in multi-agent setings.
+[Here's the definition it uses](https://www.alignmentforum.org/posts/pGvM95EfNXwBzjNCJ/instrumental-convergence-in-single-agent-systems#2__Single_agent_POWER) in the single-agent case, and [here's the one it uses](https://www.alignmentforum.org/posts/cemhavELfHFHRaA7Q/misalignment-by-default-in-multi-agent-systems#2__Multi_agent_POWER__human_AI_scenario) in the multi-agent case.
 And if you really like math, [here's an appendix](https://www.alignmentforum.org/posts/cemhavELfHFHRaA7Q/misalignment-by-default-in-multi-agent-systems#Appendix_A__Detailed_definitions_of_multi_agent_POWER) with all the juicy details.

 ## Installation, setup, and testing

 👉 _These installation instructions have been tested with Python 3.8.9 on MacOS.
 If you have a different system, you may need to change some of these steps._

-1. Clone this repo and `cd` into the repo directory:
+1. Clone this repo and `cd` into the POWERplay directory:
     ```
     % git clone https://github.com/gladstoneai/POWERplay.git
     ```